 In real estate, you can always negotiate.
-However, with new construction, it depends on the developer and the length of time that the home has been vacant.
+However, with new construction, it depends on the builder and the length of time that the home has been vacant.
 Developers in new additions don't like taking lower than their asking price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, a developer will often allow a few concessions.
+But, depending on how far along the project is and current market conditions, builders have been known to allow a few concessions.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for them to pay a share of the closing costs, or extra amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, try getting a break with other aspects of the transaction.
+Ask for them to pay a share of the closing costs, or more amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
+While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.